staxas/edsbashshortcuts/README.md

 ~ : 'cd ~', go to home root directory

--- : 'cd -', go to previous directory
+[dash] : 'cd -', go to previous directory

 --------------------------------------
 Go to directory and list files (all changes are pushed to stack)